gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-Here is the table of joints coordinates(x, y, z) from KR210.urdf.xacro file.
+Below is the digram and table of joints coordinates(x, y, z) taken from KR210.urdf.xacro file.

 ![joint digram][joint_digram_from_kr210_urdf_file]

 Join | x | y | z
 --- | --- | --- | ---